-Ian acts as an historical consultant for radio and TV, and was recently consulted by an international film company in pre-production for a major historical epic.
-He has also broadcast on local and national radio and TV.
+Ian acts as a historical consultant for radio and TV.
+He has also broadcast widely on local and national radio and television.

 Queen Elizabeth’s Lost Cannons, BBC Timewatch, February 2009

 Ian acted as an historical advisor on Elizabethan naval gunnery for this programme, made by Bellwether Media.

 BBC Radio 4, Sour Beer (Armada episode of Soldier, Sailor series 2003) – Music from the Sea Bed (2001)

 Channel 4, Why We Lost the Mary Rose (2000) – Time Team programme episode about the medieval shipyard at Smallhythe (1999)